Kuuchuu/BG3ModManager-LinuxLauncher/README.md

  - "--clean"
      - Removes the WINEPREFIX.
 Can be used with --setup for a fresh install.

-Both flags can be passed simultaneously.
+All flags can be passed simultaneously.